misterola/FOrgy/README.md

    <br/>
    <br/>
    <br/>

-## Usage_remove
-1. Navigate to source directory for forgy which contains the command-line interface named 'forgy-app'
+9. Navigate to source directory for forgy which contains the command-line interface na
    ```cmd
    cd src
    ```